Faster Tour Search: Designing for Learnability

 The After: Search + Results in One Place

-The search bar is now layered on top of the legacy interface as an overlay.
+The search bar is now layered on top of the legacy interface as an overlay—creating a unified entry point without restructuring the system.

 This enabled: